-Section 508: For US government websites, CSE HTML Validator helps check for Section 508 compliance and has been purchased by many United States government organizations including the Social Security Administration, Federal Highway Administration, Centers for Disease Control, US Postal Service, Department of Argriculture, Department of Commerce, Department of Energy, Library of Congress, FDIC, NASA, NOAA, US Geological Survey, and the US Census Bureau.
+Section 508: For US government websites, CSE HTML Validator helps check for Section 508 compliance and has been purchased by many United States government organizations including the Social Security Administration, Federal Highway Administration, Centers for Disease Control, US Postal Service, Department of Agriculture, Department of Commerce, Department of Energy, Library of Congress, FDIC, NASA, NOAA, US Geological Survey, and the US Census Bureau.

 Simply open your document (a CSS file or HTML file containing CSS) in the program, press F6, and your document is checked.
 It's that simple!

-TIP: Don't settle for an accessibility checker that doesn't also check the HTML, XHTML, and CSS syntax of the page.
+TIP: Don't settle for an accessibility testing tool that doesn't also check the HTML, XHTML, and CSS syntax of the page.
 An important characteristic of an accessible page is that it is free of syntax problems.
 CSE HTML Validator checks HTML, XHTML and CSS syntax in addition to checking for other accessibility issues.

-When a web site is accessible, it means that anyone, regardless of ability, can enjoy and use the web site effectively.
-As an added bonus, it also makes the web site more machine readable, and that often has search engine benefits.
+When a website is accessible, it means that anyone, regardless of ability, can enjoy and use the website effectively.
+As an added bonus, it also makes the website more machine readable, and that often has search engine benefits.

-As an example, consider an image on a product page that says "Buy Now" but there is no "alt" text for this image.
+As an example, consider an image on a product page that says "Buy Now" but there is no alternative text for this image.
 Because there is no "alt" text, a blind user could easily get lost if they are trying to order the product.
-Instead, the image should have an "alt" attribute that is simply alt="Buy Now".
+Instead, the image should have an alt attribute that is simply alt="Buy Now".
 This will let a screen reader or talking browser tell the blind user that the image is the order button, and the user will then know what to do to continue ordering the product.
 Without this simple addition, a blind user would not be able to use the web page as effectively as a user who is not disabled.

-There are many reasons why you should make your web site accessible:
+There are many reasons why you should make your website accessible: